LCA

 The ultimate SOC code for detailed occupation (Graphic Designers) is 27-1024.00

-• SOC Occupational Title (O*NET/ OES): Employer has to provide the occupational title that is associated with the SOC/ O*Net code provided in the above field.
+• SOC Occupational Title (ONET/ OES): Employer must enter the job title that is associated with the SOC/ ONet code provided above.

 • Is this a full-time position?
-Indicate Yes or No based on the requirement.
-But, one has to remember that full-time and part part-time positions cannot be combined on a single LCA
+Select Yes or No depending on the role.
+It is important to note that employers cannot include full-time and part-time positions together in a single LCA as doing so may result in LCA denial.

-• Worker positions needed (number of nonimmigrant workers): As an employer, you have to indicate the total number of worker positions being requested and also mention the applicable category in each of the box.
+• Worker positions needed (number of nonimmigrant workers): As an employer, you must indicate the total number of worker positions requested and mention the applicable category in each of the boxes.

 Section C. Employer Information

-1. Legal Business Name: One has to make sure to provide the Full and exact legal name of the employer (e.g. business, person, association, firm, corporation, partnership, or organization) filing the application as reported to the Internal Revenue Service (IRS)
+Legal Business Name: The correct legal name of the employer (e.g. business, person, association, firm, corporation, partnership, or organization) must be provided while filing the application.

-4. Federal Employer Identification Number (FEIN) : A FEIN or an Employer Identification Number (EIN), is issued by the Internal Revenue Service to entities that do business in the United States.
+Federal Employer Identification Number (FEIN): A FEIN or an Employer Identification Number (EIN), is issued by the Internal Revenue Service to entities that do business in the United States.
 It is a unique nine-digit corporate ID number that is used to identify business entities.

 Understanding the Labor Condition Application